-Then Adonai spoke to Moses, saying, “Speak to the sons of Israel, saying, ‘If any one of you or of your generations becomes unclean because of a dead person (lit. soul), or is on a distant journey, he may, however, observe the Passover to Adonai.
+Then Adonai spoke to Moses, saying, “Speak to the people of Israel, saying, ‘If any one of you or of your generations becomes unclean because of a dead person (lit. soul of a man), or is on a distant journey, he may, however, observe the Passover to Adonai.
 In the second month on the fourteenth day at twilight, they shall observe it; they shall eat it with unleavened bread and bitter herbs.
 They shall leave none of it until morning, nor break a bone of it; according to all the statute of the Passover they shall observe it.

 Pesach Sheni just after the Resurrection of the Messiah:

-The exceeding joyfulness of this particular observance of Pesach Sheni was that the Messiah had resurrected from the dead several days previous to Iyar 14, on Yom HaBikkurim—-the Day of Firstfruits (Nisan 16).
+The Messiah had resurrected from the dead four weeks (28 days) previous to Iyyar 14, on Yom HaBikkurim—-the Day of Firstfruits (Nisan 16).